amanku20/Sentimental_Analysis/README.md

-# Sentimental_Analysis
+# Sentiment-Analysis
-Predict the sentimental of customers review using naive bayes classifer
+predict the sentiment of customers review using Naive Bayes Classifer